Why do we teach History?

 Our KS4 curriculum is varied and engaging and is popular with students and staff alike.
 Alongside high quality teaching our students will benefit from a comprehensive revision package to prepare them for final exams.
 They will build on the knowledge and skills laid down at KS3 through a study of four fascinating topics and many of our students will continue their study of History at A-level.

-At KS4 students will follow the AQA (8145) specification and will study:
+Current Year 11 students sitting their exams in Summer 2022 will follow the AQA (8145) specification and will study:

 - Conflict and Tension Between East and West, 1945-1972 (The Cold War era)